code-423n4/2023-07-basin/README.md

 | ----------- | ----------- | ----------- | ----------- |
 | [contracts/folder/sample.sol](contracts/folder/sample.sol) | 123 | This contract does XYZ | [`@openzeppelin/*`](https://openzeppelin.com/contracts/) |

+**Out of Scope**

+Constant Product.sol

+## Setup

+TODO: steps to build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts, etc

-## Out of scope
+## Tests

-*List any files/contracts that are out of scope for this audit.*

-# Additional Context

-*Describe any novel or unique curve logic or mathematical models implemented in the contracts*

-*Sponsor, please confirm/edit the information below.*
+TODO: steps to run the tests

 ## Scoping Details

 ```
-- If you have a public code repo, please share it here:  https://github.com/BeanstalkFarms/Wells
+- If you have a public code repo, please share it here:  https://github.com/BeanstalkFarms/Basin (made private during the C4 contest)
 - How many contracts are in scope?:   10
 - Total SLoC for these contracts?:  971
 - How many external imports are there?: 5